 Why Bother Aging?
 A look at Lifespan

-posted almost 5 years ago in HealthIn Lifespan: Why We Age – and Why We Don’t Have To, David Sinclair Ph.D., Harvard Medical School professor and Co-Director of the Paul F. Glenn Center for the Biological Mechanisms of Aging, tells a story about what we’ve learned and where we’re headed with regards to aging, the one malady that affects us all.
+posted about 5 years ago in HealthIn Lifespan: Why We Age – and Why We Don’t Have To, David Sinclair Ph.D., Harvard Medical School professor and Co-Director of the Paul F. Glenn Center for the Biological Mechanisms of Aging, tells a story about what we’ve learned and where we’re headed with regards to aging, the one malady that affects us all.
 With the book, Sinclair is clearly trying to get a message out, if we look at aging as a disease, it opens a floodgate of potential funding into research and treatments that would have a dramatic impact on all-cause mortality.
 Advances made in aging could provide breakthroughs for some of the most heavily funded and researched diseases, cardiovascular disease, cancer, Alzheimer’s, and Parkinson’s.
 Lifespan isn’t quite a manifesto, but Sinclair is clearly aiming to give us a jumpstart on the future by bringing us up to speed and setting the stage for what’s at stake.

 The Information Theory of Aging